-During your Initial Enrollment Period, you may postpone the effective date of your TRS-Care coverage to the first of any of the three months immediately following the month after your retirement date.
+During your TRS-Care Initial Enrollment Period, you may postpone the effective date of your TRS-Care coverage to the first of any of the three months immediately following the month after your retirement date.
 For example, if your retirement date is May 31, you may defer your TRS-Care coverage effective date (normally June 1) to July 1, Aug.
 1, or Sept.
 1.

-For a deferred effective date, you must write the effective coverage date in the space provided on the Initial Enrollment application (TRS 700M).
+For a deferred effective date, you must write the effective coverage date in the space provided on the TRS-Care Initial Enrollment Application.
 If you have questions about deferring your effective coverage date, call TRS Health at 1-888-237-6762.